Harri Kullas: 250 career

 Kullas stepped up again in 2008, this time up to the 250cc category aboard a KTM, competing at European level in the EMX2 class.
 He did not compete at every round of the series, but he did manage to record a third place finish in race one at the Finnish round.
 This culminated in a final championship position of 16th and alongside this he made his debut in the FIM Motocross World Championship by racing in the MX2 class at the final two rounds of the year.
 At the first of these in Lierop he recorded his first world championship points on debut.
 His performances were good enough for him to be selected for the Finnish team for that years Motocross des Nations at Donington Park.
 The team was able to finish in 11th overall and Kullas picked up the Ricky Carmichael award for the best individual young rider at the event.

 For 2009 Kullas stayed in the EMX2 European Championship, missing four rounds but still finishing in sixth overall in the final standings.
 On the way to this, he would take his first race win in the series, which also resulted in his first overall round win at Schwedt in Germany.
 On the back of this, Kullas was signed to race in the MX2 class of the FIM Motocross World Championship full-time for 2010 by the Yamaha Gariboldi Monster Energy team.
 He was able to finish in eleventh in the final standings with several top-6 race finishes.
-After a second season with the team in 2011, where he as able to finish 9th in the final standings after missing the final two rounds, he switched to the Suzuki Europe squad for 2012.
+After a second season with the team in 2011, where he was able to finish 9th in the final standings after missing the final two rounds, he switched to the Suzuki Europe squad for 2012.
 Unfortunately a knee injury obtained at the Swedish Grand Prix curtailed his season, resulting in an 18th in the final championship standings.
 Following this, Kullas returned to the Gariboldi team for 2013, who by this time was using Honda machinery.
 He had a good start to the season by finishing runner-up in the MX2 class of the annual pre-season Italian International Championship.
 However, at world championship level, Kullas' collaboration with the Gariboldi team ended after the Italian Grand Prix.
 Kullas finished the season with the Sahkar KTM team, achieving a final championship position of 15th.